KyleKatarn2/phase-1-javascript-project-mode/README.md

 * A search bar that is used to search each aircraft by id number.

-* Discriptions of each war they first appeared in canonically in Strangereal history.
+* A button that shows the discriptions of each war they first appeared in canonically in Strangereal history.

+### Attributes:
+* id
+* name
+* image
+* sortie
+* description

 ### Languages used:
 * Javascript
 * HTML
 * CSS
 * JSON

+### Challenges I expect:
+The frame of my project will be based on the GitHub search app assignent, but I don't expect for it work the same way, so I would have to do something different to make it work.

 ### Sources:
 Images used are from https://acecombat.fandom.com/wiki/Acepedia